-The lawyers of Browning, Meyer and Ball can safeguard Ohio families with the following types of guardianships:
+The lawyers of R.F.
+Meyer & Associates can safeguard Ohio families with the following types of guardianships:

 Alternatives to Guardianships

-3. Living Trust.
-For those of greater means, a living trust may be created appointing a trustee to manage the financial affairs.
+A living trust may be created appointing a trustee to manage the financial affairs.
 A trustee may be a family member, bank, accountant, attorney or other professional.
 In the alternative, a family member and an accountant or attorney can be appointed as co-trustees to handle the trust affairs.
 Under this approach, there is no declaration of incompetence.
-Rather, the agency approach allows a third-party to handle the financial affairs pursuant to the terms of the trust.
+Rather, it is a less restrictive environment that saves administrative probate costs.

 Role of the Attorney

 Where a power of attorney or a trust is in place, the attorney serves as a trusted advisor to ensure that the agent understands his or her duties and understands that the funds they control are not their own.
 The attorney can also assist in directing the agent to the appropriate professionals for purposes of investment advice and healthcare decisions.

 In a guardianship, an attorney must be involved in all the courts processes as well as the accounting processes.
 Acting on behalf of a ward that has recently inherited funds, received funds because of an injury or who has been declared incompetent is a serious responsibility that must be handled cautiously.